Menachem Ussishkin: Biography

 Menachem Ussishkin was born in Dubrowna in the Belarusian part of the Russian Empire.
+He received a traditional Jewish education, but when his family moved to Moscow, he learned in secular school.
 In 1889, he graduated as a technical engineer from Moscow State Technical University, today known as Bauman Moscow State Technical University.
 Ussishkin was among the founders of the BILU movement and the Moscow branch of the Hovevei Zion.
 He also joined the Bnei Moshe society founded by Ahad HaAm.
 In 1891, he made his first trip to Palestine.

 Ussishkin served as Secretary of the First Zionist Congress.
 In 1903, Ussishkin visited Palestine and was not present at the Sixth Zionist Congress where the Uganda plan was presented.
 Soon after, he became one of the main leaders who strongly opposed this plan, until it was abandoned in the Seventh Zionist Congress in 1905.

 He was one of the Jewish delegates to the Paris peace conference after World War I.

-In 1919, Ussishkin made aliyah to what was in the process of becoming Mandatory Palestine on board the ship Ruslan.
+In 1919, Ussishkin immigrated to what was in the process of becoming Mandatory Palestine on board the ship Ruslan.
 In 1920, he was appointed head of the Zionist Commission in Palestine.
 In his pamphlet "Our Program", he advocated group settlement based on labour Zionism.
 Under his influence, the Zionist movement actively supported the establishment of agricultural settlements, educational and cultural institutions, and Jewish polytechnic - later the Technion.

 In 1923, Ussishkin was elected President of the Jewish National Fund which he headed until his death.
 Ussishkin was behind major land acquisitions in the Hefer, Jezreel and Beit She'an valleys.